Grayson’s Artclub – TV series and exhibition.

 With only 7 weeks to prepare, the exhibition was due to open in November 2020 – but COVID put a stop to that.
 It wasn’t until mid-2021 that the exhibition was able to open safely.

-Visiting the exhibition I felt an indescribable joy of being able to do something as ‘normal’ as going to an art gallery.
+Visiting this exhibition I felt an indescribable joy – of being able to do something as ‘normal’ as going to an art gallery.

-In addition to the exhibition, there is the joy of engaging with, and being in, a space that is grand – Manchester art gallery is a lovely building.
-But also, there is a familiarity about how they body moves (and sees) in a gallery space.
-It is a very different experience from being in a supermarket.
+And so, in addition to the exhibition, there is the joy of engaging with, and being in, a space that is so grand and lovely.
+There is also that sense of familiarity in how the body moves in a gallery space, and the way we see things.
+It is a totally different experience from being in a supermarket.

 It is only when we revisit it through other people’s visual experiences that we remember: